Jamie Moyer: 2008

 On April 30, 2008, at age 45, Moyer became the oldest player to ever have a bobblehead giveaway.

 On May 26, Moyer won his 235th career game, giving him at least one victory over each Major League team.
 The victory came in a 20–5 win over the Rockies.
 Moyer pitched seven innings, struck out seven batters, and gave up four runs.
 He followed that in his next start against the Marlins by earning his sixth victory of the season, pitching seven innings and giving up five runs.

 On September 11, Moyer won his 14th game of the season against the Milwaukee Brewers, which began a seven-game win streak for the Phillies.
 On September 27, Moyer took the mound for the Phillies against the Nationals, in a game where the Phillies could clinch the National League East title with a win.
 Moyer pitched six innings and gave up only one run.
 The Phillies won the game 4–3.
 Moyer earned his 16th win of the year, the second-oldest pitcher to accomplish this feat, finishing with a 3.71 ERA.
 He also threw the slowest fastball of all NL starters in 2008, averaging 81.2 miles per hour.
 He threw cutters 29.5% of the time, the highest rate in the NL.

-When he took the mound on October 4 against the Milwaukee Brewers in the 2008 National League Division Series, Moyer became the second-oldest pitcher to ever start a postseason game at the age of 45 years 321 days, and the oldest since 1929 when Jack Quinn started for the Philadelphia Athletics at 46 years 103 days.
+When he took the mound on October 4 against the Milwaukee Brewers in the 2008 National League Division Series, Moyer became the second-oldest pitcher to ever start a postseason game (doing so at the age of 45 years and 321 days), and the oldest since 1929 when Jack Quinn started for the Philadelphia Athletics (46 years, 103 days).